-With Thanksgiving around the corner, you’re likely to experience a variety of seasonal smells: turkey cooking, sweet potatoes baking, and fresh pies cooling off, just to name a few.
+Whether it’s at the Thanksgiving dinner table, or at the park bench during a summer BBQ, you’re likely to experience a variety of seasonal smells: turkey cooking, ribs smoking, and fresh pies cooling off, just to name a few.
 And if asparagus is on the menu, you might experience an odor of… a very different kind.

 Some people report that their urine has a deeply unpleasant smell after consuming asparagus, and their OR2M7 gene may be to blame!